-Wheatbelt Way Drive Trail Audio CDs The Wheatbelt Way Drive Trail has two audio CDs found at the back of this booklet which has stories, information and interesting facts about the sites you are travelling to or the landscapes that are passing you by.
-Alternatively you can download audio stories to suit your trip from the Wheatbelt Way website www.wheatbeltway.com.au We hope you find the information in these CDs interesting and atmospheric.
+Trail Stories We hope that you find the Trail stories interesting and atmospheric.
 As you drive the Wheatbelt Way, spare a thought for the pioneering sandalwood collectors whose early tracks eventually grew into roads and became the identifying basis of early local government, in the form of Road Boards.
-Hear about the histories of the nine towns, reminiscence in the old days of Minnivale as told by former postmistress, Doss Byrne, learn $\,$ how the Gillespie Dog Boots were made, the sly grog shops at Beacon, the nostalgia of the old Bush Dances and life as an early Barmaid at the Edna May Hotel.
+Hear about the histories of the nine towns, reminiscence in the old days of Minnivale as told by former postmistress, Doss Byrne, learn how the Gillespie Dog Boots were made, the sly grog shops at Beacon, the nostalgia of the old Bush Dances and life as an early Barmaid at the Edna May Hotel.
+Alternatively you can download these Trail Stories as well as find the lastest up to date information on Accommodation, Services and Events on our our website at www.wheatbeltway.com.au.

 Wheatbelt Way Drive Trail Wildflowers Australia is one of seventeen countries described as being 'megadiverse'.
 This group of countries has less than 10% of the global surface, but support more than 70% of the biological diversity on earth.
-The Wheatbelt Way is located is within one of Australia's 15 biodiversity hotspots and contains many of Western Australia's threatened and endangered flora and fauna.
+The Wheatbelt Way is located within one of Australia's 15 biodiversity hotspots and contains many of Western Australia's threatened and endangered flora and fauna.
 The best times to view wildflowers along the Wheatbelt Way are from mid July through to late October with different species putting on their displays over the season (depending on rainfall received).
 Some orchid and wattle species flower as early as April and May.
 In normal seasons opening rains set the district up for a brilliant display of wildflowers including masses of white, pink and yellow everlastings, up to 20 varieties of orchids and many bigger trees and shrubs such as wattles, melaleuca, hakea, grevillea, and climbing clematis vines.
 Acacias are a feature around the granite rocks.
 Calothamnus quadrifidus provides a great display of red one-sided flowers and as does Leptospermum erubescens with its show of pink and white.
 If you keep your eyes open you may see the upside down pea bush with red flowers.
-Stop in and ask at the local Tourist Information Centres along the Wheatbelt Way where to find the best wildflowers in each shire.
+Stop in and ask at the local Visitor Information Centres along the Wheatbelt Way where to find the best wildflowers in each shire.